Helping Authors with Their Novel Synopsis

 Sophie Playle

-A synopsis is a one-page summary of your novel, used to demonstrate your story-crafting skills to a literary agent (or publisher).
+A synopsis is a one-page summary of a novel, used to demonstrate the author’s story-crafting skills to a literary agent (or publisher).
+Some editors help their author-clients write these (either for a free or as part of their service), so let’s take a look at what you need to know.

-Most publishers don’t accept manuscript submissions directly from authors, so if you’d like to follow the traditional route to publication, you usually need to sign with an agent.
+Most publishers don’t accept manuscript submissions directly from authors, so if your author-client would like to follow the traditional route to publication, they generally need to sign with an agent.

-Your synopsis is one of the items an agent will ask you to submit to them so they can assess your suitability for representation.
-The other items include a query letter and a sample of your writing.
+The synopsis is one of the items an agent will ask an author to submit to them so they can decide whether they want to represent the author.
+The other items include a query letter and a sample of the author’s writing.

-• Type it up in a legible font with single spacing
+• It should be typed in a legible font with single spacing

 Generally, a synopsis should fit comfortably on two A4 pages, but the length really depends on what the agent wants to see.
 The agent’s specified guidelines (usually found on the agency’s website) should let you know specifically what they’re looking for in terms of length.
-To save yourself some time and trouble, it can be a good idea to prepare a few synopsises of varying lengths.
+To save time and trouble, it can be a good idea for an author to prepare a few synopsises of varying lengths.

-Don’t try to cram more onto the page by using a tiny font or reducing your page margins.
-The whole point is the synopsis should be concise and easy to scan.
+It’s a bad idea to try to cram more onto the page by using a tiny font or reducing the page margins.
+The whole point is the synopsis should be concise and easy to scan-read.

 The plot will usually follow the three-act story arc (with an inciting incident at the beginning, rising action in the middle, and a climax and resolution at the end) and should give a sense of how the events of the story emotionally affect the protagonist.

-If you’re writing literary fiction, your synopsis doesn’t matter too much because your writing style will be more important than you plot.
-But if you’re writing genre fiction, your synopsis is crucial in showing an agent you know how to structure an engaging story.
+If the author is writing literary fiction, their synopsis doesn’t matter too much because their writing style will be more important than the plot.
+But if they’re writing genre fiction, their synopsis is crucial in showing an agent they know how to structure an engaging story.

-As you can probably imagine, writing your synopsis can also highlight potential problems in your plot.
-If you’re struggling to write a concise, logically connected summary of the events of your novel, you might find it isn’t yet ready to be submitted to agents.
+As you can probably imagine, writing a synopsis can also highlight potential problems in a plot.
+If the author is struggling to write a concise, logically connected summary of the events of their novel, they might find it isn’t yet ready to be submitted to agents.

 Sometimes when I get the synopsis, it indicates that the story fizzles out, or it doesn’t continue as strongly as the opening chapters, or the characters don’t act consistently, or any other number of problems that make a book unsatisfactory.